satellitecomponent/Neurite/README.md

 ...the fractal dimension....

--  How-to Fractal-MindMap
+# How-to Fractal-MindMap

 CLICK AND DRAG to move around the fractal.
 SCROLL WHEEL, or PINCH on touchpad zooms.

 Fractal-MindMap embeddeds text, photos, audio, video, pdfs, or any i-frame content onto a rendering of the Mandelbrot set.

 Files can be dragged and dropped into the fractal from your local files, or embed links can be copied and pasted onto the fractal.
+(Make sure its an embed link)
-(to-add, support embed conversion from normal link formats)
+(to-add soon!, support embed conversion from normal link formats)

 DOUBLE CLICK on a window to 'anchor' it in place.